antonba/azure-content/articles/api-management/api-management-using-with-vnet.md

 	ms.date="08/09/2016"
 	ms.author="antonba"/>

-# How to use Azure API Management with Virtual Networks
+# How to use Azure API Management with Virtual Networkz

 Azure API Management can be connected to a Virtual Network so customers can securely connect to backend services that are on-premises or otherwise inaccessbile to the public internet.
 Additionally, the API frontend can be made accessible only to consumers within the Virtual Network.